-As of December 31, 2022, total unamortized stock-based compensation cost related to unvested PSUs was \$101 and the weighted-average period over which the compensation is expected to be recognized is less than one year.
-For the year ended December 31, 2022, the Company recognized \$355 of total stock-based compensation expense for PSUs.
+As of December 31, 2023, total unamortized stock-based compensation cost related to unvested PSUs was \$72 and the weighted-average period over which the compensation is expected to be recognized is less than one-year.

+The total vest date fair value of PSUs vested for the year ended December 31, 2023, was \$44.